protocol/cel-retrieval/saturn-aliens/reports/collateral_design.md

 2. Saturn estimates their expected earnings based on the current network performance, reward pool, and the operators' stated performance metrics.
 3. Saturn uses the expected earnings to provide the collateral amount for the operator.
 4. Operator sends the collateral amount to Saturn.
-5. Saturn starts sending retrieval requests to the operator.
+5. Saturn checks when the collateral is sent.
+Once the collateral is confirmed, Saturn starts sending retrieval requests to the operator.

 Note that we are asking the operators to state their own performance metrics, which means we are trusting their "word" in order to compute collateral.
 This may seem to be lead to a phenomenon where nodes state the minimum requirements in order to pay less collateral.
 However, this is a double-edged sword because we can always compare the reported metrics with the actual services being delivered.
 If an operator reports a 10Gbps upload speed, we can flag the operator when they suddenly serve 12 Gbps.
 On the other hand, if an operator overpromises, they will have to pay a higher collateral while seeing their rewards adjust to actual performance delivered.